Gordon De Lisle

-Gordon Franklin de Lisle (28 Feb 1923–2002) FRPS, FRSA, EFIAP (Excellence de la Federation de l' Art Photographique) was an Australian commercial photographer, lecturer in photography and gallery owner.
+Gordon Franklin de Lisle (28 Feb 1923–2002 Died at age 79) FRPS, FRSA, EFIAP (Excellence de la Federation de l' Art Photographique) was an Australian commercial photographer, lecturer in photography and gallery owner.

 Training

 De Lisle, who in business styled his name 'De'Lisle', was born in Melbourne 28 Feb 1923.
-His father Frank died when he was 11 and at 13 he left school to help support his mother Ada (who later lived in Mt Macedon) and sister.
+His father was Arthur Thoby Haversleigh Prinsep, a member of the well-known Prinsep family.
+Prinsep was an actor, journalist and fiction writer, who wrote under the name of Fabiau Esme D’Aigular Coligney De L'Isle, and Frankland De Lisle.
+Prinsep, known as De Lisle at the time, died when Gordon was 11.
+Gordon left school at 13 to help support his mother Ada (who later lived in Mt Macedon) and sister.
 He trained in photography from 1939 as a cadet at age fifteen on the pictorial staff of The Daily Telegraph (Sydney) and The Australian Women's Weekly.
 When the war began he joined the merchant marine and participated in the evacuation of the Solomon Islands, then at eighteen joined the RAAF as a radar operator, but was soon reassigned as a photographer.
 He flew in Catalina flying-boats for four years on reconnaissance and torpedo-training duties, with frequent assignments to Mitchell and Liberator squadrons.
 He was engaged in 1945 to Bettie Tuck.

 He found time and means during the war to write and photograph for newspapers and magazines including an article on Marjorie Lawrence's concerts for armed service personnel.
 After his demobilisation in 1945 De Lisle faced charges and a £2 fine for keeping his Colt service pistol in ignorance of Victorian regulations being at odds with Queensland's.